hangxie/parquet-browser/README.md

 # parquet-browser

-A Terminal User Interface (TUI) application to browse and inspect Apache Parquet files interactively.
+A dual-mode tool for browsing and inspecting Apache Parquet files:
+- **TUI Mode**: Interactive Terminal User Interface for file browsing
+- **Server Mode**: HTTP API server for programmatic access and web UI integration

 This tool is built upon [`github.com/hangxie/parquet-tools`](https://github.com/hangxie/parquet-tools) and [`github.com/hangxie/parquet-go`](https://github.com/hangxie/parquet-go).
 For batch processing or command-line operations on Parquet files, it is recommended to use `parquet-tools` directly.